1,000+ Opportunities

 org Report Invasive Species by Phone: 808 643-PEST

-Based on current listing details, eligibility includes: State, county, and federal offices.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: State, county, and federal offices.
+Confirm the full requirements in the official notice before applying.

 Natural Area Partnership Program is sponsored by Hawaii Department of Land and Natural Resources (DLNR) Division of Forestry and Wildlife (DOFAW).
 This program supports a full range of management activities to protect, restore, or enhance private lands that contain some of Hawaii's most intact ecosystems and endangered species.
 Funds can be provided for the development of long-range management plans.